 Each September over thousands of yoga studios, teachers and yoga enthusiasts will participate and celebrate National Yoga Month.

-The National Yoga Month Awareness Campaign is coordinated and powered by the Lifestyle Medicine University, a 501 (c)3 nonprofit, grassroots organization with a mission to inspire healthy and conscious living.
+The National Yoga Month Awareness Campaign is coordinated and powered by the Lifestyle Medicine University Foundation, a 501 (c)3 nonprofit, grassroots organization with a mission to inspire healthy and conscious living.

 The National Yoga Month Awareness Campaign and its sister-campaign Yoga-Recess in Schools are supported by ten-thousands of passionate yoga teachers, yogis, school teachers, parents, yoga teachers and health conscious people around the world